pardot/api-docs/docs/kb/authentication.md

 | `username`	 | X              | The email address of the SSO user account 					 |
 | `password`	 | X              | The password of the SSO user account 						 |

-If authentication was successful, a access token will be returned.
-See [Salesforce OAuth documentation](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/code_sample_auth_oauth.htm) for the response format.
+If authentication was successful, an access token will be returned.
+See [Salesforce OAuth documentation](https://help.salesforce.com/articleView?id=remoteaccess_oauth_username_password_flow.htm) for the response format.

 ### Using Access Token with Pardot